Skip to main content

 Trends and Data

 Rural roads account for a significant proportion of total lane miles in the United States, and they play a significant role in our nation’s transportation system, safely moving people and goods to their destinations.
 However, rural areas face several transportation challenges relating to safety, usage, and infrastructure condition.
-The ROUTES initiative addresses disparities in rural transportation infrastructure by developing user-friendly tools and information, aggregating DOT resources, and providing direct technical assistance to better connect rural communities with the funding, financing, and outreach resources available.
+The ROUTES initiative addresses rural transportation infrastructure by developing user-friendly tools and information, aggregating DOT resources, and providing direct technical assistance to better connect rural communities with the funding, financing, and outreach resources available.

 Publications and Resources